 Step Four: Share the Infographic

 All of the steps so far have been in preparation for this – sharing the content.
-Good content, combined with strong outreach, can provide amazing results.
+Good content, combined with strong link building outreach, can provide amazing results.
 Whether you write an accompanying blog post or just upload the infographic alone, a key point is to include the embed code that makes it easy for people to share the infographic.
 By doing so, you’re allowing yourself to gain links back to your site.

 Step Five: Track and Follow Up